CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Cancellation Support

-An important technical detail is that, since in practice \texttt{Futures} are represented with threads or coroutines, they should be physically removed from the waiting queue to allow the garbage collector to reclaim the related memory.
-Thus, we specify a \emph{cancellation handler} that replaces the aborted \texttt{Future} with a special \texttt{CANCELLED} marker, according to the diagram in Figure~\ref{fig:cell_simple_cancellation}.
-In addition, we must remove segments full of cancelled cells from the linked list to avoid memory leaks; the corresponding algorithm is a part of the infinite array implementation and described in Appendix~\ref{appendix:infarr}.
+An important technical detail is that aborted threads should be physically removed from the waiting queue to allow the garbage collector to reclaim the related memory.
+Thus, we specify a \emph{cancellation handler} that replaces the aborted \texttt{Thread} with a special \texttt{CANCELLED} marker, according to the diagram in Figure~\ref{fig:cell_simple_cancellation}.
+In addition, we must remove segments full of cancelled cells from the linked list to avoid memory leaks; we discuss the corresponding part of the algorithm in Appendix~\ref{appendix:infarr}.

 \paragraph{Mutex with Simple Cancellation.} Please recall the mutex algorithm presented in Listing~\ref{listing:mutex_basic}.
-With simple cancellation, \texttt{resume(..)} can fail when the resuming future is already cancelled ($\mathtt{FUTURE}_\mathtt{CANCELLED}$ or \texttt{CANCELLED} state).
+With simple cancellation, \texttt{resume(..)} fails when the resuming thread is already aborted ($\mathtt{THREAD}_\mathtt{CANCELLED}$ or \texttt{CANCELLED} state).
 In this case, the corresponding \texttt{lock()} request is no longer valid, and the \texttt{unlock()} invocation, which performs \texttt{resume(..)} on this cell, incremented the counter (which must have been decremented by a \texttt{lock()} operation earlier).
 Thus, the balance is met, and \texttt{unlock()} should restart.
-So the code at line~\ref{line:mutex_basic_unlock_resume} changes to ``\texttt{if !cqs.resume(Unit): unlock()}''.

 \paragraph{Limitations.} One issue with the cancellation logic above is that it requires the \texttt{resume(..)} operation to process all the cancelled cells.
 Consider $N$ \texttt{lock()} operations which execute and then immediately abort {---} the following call to \texttt{unlock()} increments \texttt{state} and unsuccessfully invokes \texttt{resume(..)} exactly $N$ times.
-This leads to $\Theta(N)$ complexity, which is, nevertheless, amortized by \texttt{Request.cancel()} invocations.
-Ideally, however, \texttt{unlock()} should require $O(1)$ time under no contention, and should not ``pay'' for the cancelled requests.
+This leads to $\Theta(N)$ complexity, which is, nevertheless, amortized by \texttt{Thread.cancel()} invocations.
+Ideally, however, \texttt{unlock()} should require $O(1)$ time under no contention and should not ``pay'' for the cancelled requests.